wdporter/acim/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ---

-2.&emsp;“Heaven and earth shall pass away” means that they will not continue to exist as separate states.
+2. “Heaven and earth shall pass away” means that they will not continue to exist as separate states.
 ²My word, which is the resurrection and the life, shall not pass away because life is eternal.
 ³You are the work of God, and His work is wholly lovable and wholly loving.
 ⁴This is how a man must think of himself in his heart, because this is what he is.